 This means that aid agencies have to make impossible choices about which locations to provide aid to, and which must survive without.
 And because of the increasing number of people who need support, what little food, medicine and clean water is available must be shared among more and more communities.

 All this is happening against a backdrop of political and economic instability.

 Attempts to organise elections at the end of 2017 failed.
-Political instability will likely worsen the year ahead, according to analysts ACAPS, as the December deadline set to hold new elections draws closer.
+Political instability will likely worsen in 2018, according to analysts ACAPS.

 With the political and economic crisis unlikely to improve in the coming months, and the humanitarian crisis receiving little support, DR Congo is setting the stage for a mega-crisis in 2018.